 Standard “per-day” park tickets issued prior to 2005 did not expire, and you can still use them.
 However, you cannot modify them in any way.
 If the ticket is completely unused, you CAN get credit for its original purchase price towards any current ticket of equal or greater value, but it may not be worth doing so as prices have gone up since then.

-If the ticket fails to read at the turnstile or it is old enough to not have the RFID chip, you can get it re-issued at any ticket booth or Guest Relations.
+If the ticket fails to read at the turnstile or it is old enough to not have the RFID chip, you can get it re-issued at any ticket booth or Guest Relations on new media at no charge.

 An Annual Pass (AP) option is also available to the general public.
 The pass offers unlimited major park admissions (including park hopping) for one year.
-There are two – a Platinum Pass, which gets you into the four main parks, and the Platinum Plus Pass, which adds in unlimited admissions to the minor parks as well, just like the Park Hopper Plus option.
+There are two – a Platinum Pass, which gets you into the four main parks, and the Platinum Plus Pass, which adds in unlimited admissions the two water parks, Disney’s Oak Trail golf course (green fees only, reservation required), and the ESPN Wide World of Sports complex (not including ticketed events).

 These Annual Passes also include free parking at the theme parks, so if you are staying somewhere other than a Walt Disney World Resort, this could factor in to your decision to purchase as well.
 And that is just among the various other perks that an AP holder can get, such as room discounts, dining discounts, and more, which can vary and are too numerous to list here.

-The Platinum Pass price is $779, and the Platinum Plus Pass is $869, and the same price for all guests 3 and over.
-There are different rates for DVC Members (see below) and Florida Residents, and they may also have additional Annual Pass options as well.
+The Platinum Pass price is $1195, and the Platinum Plus Pass is $1295, and the same price for all guests 3 and over.
+There are different prices for DVC Members (see below) and Florida Residents, and they may also have additional Annual Pass options as well.

 Annual Pass Vouchers/Exchange Certificates